spencertipping/pushback/dev/9418-redesign.md

 4. ...which are difficult to share across `->code` snippets
 5. We can't reuse the same `eval` result across multiple objects (with direct scalar access)

+A big part of (1) is just that we re-gensym everything per JIT operation, which is hugely wasteful if we know the scope ahead of time.

+(3) fixes (5); basically, we just need custom lvalues.
+I think we can get there if we have two layers of context, one where `$x` becomes `${$g0}` (what we have now) and one where it just becomes `$g0`.

+### JIT per object
+This makes a lot of sense, especially if we `defjit` or similar.
+Then we can potentially automate stuff like code reuse and we can share gensyms per class.
+If we do it right we can also get entry points and invalidation logic for free.
+Put differently, JIT lifecycles are more closely related to objects than they are to individual specializations.